ind4mnl4t0r/PC-Detoxer-PrayerEdition/README.md

 - When the Azan time comes, the program will show a notification.
 The notification is, "Your PC will be locked in next 3 minutes.
 Please save your works NOW!"

-- After 3 minutes from the 1st notification, another notification will popup The notification is, "Your PC will be locked in 30sec!"
+- After 3 minutes from the 1st notification, another notification will pop-up.
+The notification is, "Your PC will be locked in 30sec!"

 - 30 seconds from last notification, your PC will automatically get locked!